wp-plugins/asgard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 One click security scan.
-Fast search the files of your WordPress install for hidden backdoors, code-eval, encrypted iframes and links.

 == Description ==

 Asgard Security Scanner is a fast and free security tool that helps you detect malware in your WordPress installation.
+Secure your site and increase search ranking.
 Our "Cloud" scanner helps you identify and remove any backdoors, trojans and hidden frames in themes, plugins and blog code.
+Cure hacked files with one-click button.

 == Installation ==